Application Deadline: January 31, 2022

 - Species description, life history/ecology, and habitat.
 Current listing status (and any former listing status): Illinois, Federal (including Regional Forester Sensitive Species), Other States, NatureServe

-- IDNR Ranking from Priority List and whether species is on ESTAC list
+- IDNR Ranking from Priority List or whether species is on ESTAC list

 - Species total range